Telomeres are specialized structures found at the ends of chromosomes, resembling small caps that protect the chromosome ends from damage and injury.

 - Influencing the aging process: Telomere length shortens with each cell division.

-Significant shortening of telomeres is associated with the aging process and many diseases.
+Significant shortening of telomeres is linked to the aging process and many diseases.

 Structure of Telomeres

-- Repetitive DNA sequence: Telomeres consist of a repetitive DNA sequence, primarily composed of the base sequence TTAGGG.
+- Repetitive DNA sequence: Telomeres are composed of a repetitive DNA sequence, primarily consisting of the base sequence TTAGGG.

 Functions of Telomeres